proto0654/aeroline/memory-bank/activeContext.md

 - Modal system is now fully unified and consistent
 - All import errors resolved
 - All functionality tested and working
+- ✅ Styling for V-Calendar date selection has been updated and improved.
 - Ready for new features or bug fixes

 ## UI/Frontend Structure